 The hybrid cloud

-The hybrid cloud allows for a “mix and match” approach, enabling enterprises and savvy CIOs the ability to pick and choose various elements from either the public cloud or private cloud -– or a combination of the two — that make the most sense for their particular company.
+The hybrid approach allows for a “mix and match” approach, enabling enterprises and savvy CIOs the ability to pick and choose various elements from either the public cloud or private cloud -– or a combination of the two — that make the most sense for their particular company.
 For example, a company could host its ecommerce website — complete with customer credit card information — on a private cloud, but could also host its non-sensitive material (such as marketing collateral, etc.) on the public cloud.

 Typically, the hybrid cloud provides a balance of convenience and security.
-Enterprise cloud providers, often advocate a hybrid cloud approach, focused on a using the right destination for the right application that makes sense for individual business needs.
+Enterprise providers, often advocate a hybrid approach, focused on a using the right destination for the right application that makes sense for individual business needs.

 Here’s an overview:

 - Flexible and scalable: Since the hybrid cloud, as its name suggests, employs facets of both private and public cloud services, enterprises have the ability to mix and match for the ideal balance of cost and security.

 - Cost effective: Businesses can take advantage of the cost-effectiveness of public cloud computing, while also enjoying the security of a private cloud.